RichardLee0211/test/testRandom/README.md

 what do I think
 ================================================================================

+TODO:
+- [ ] figure out the principal of random number generator
+- [ ] figure out the principal of prediction algorithm
+- [ ] figure out the statistical test for RNGs
+- [ ]

+Do I commited to Data analysis?: Yes, for this semester, I have 2 weeks to go for stage 1

-Do I commited to Data analysis?? feel like can't distinguish real and pseudo random generator with statistic attributes
+feel like can't distinguish real and pseudo random generator with statistic attributes
 - RNN
 - simple pseudo random generator algorithms